practicalli/clojure/overview/who-uses-clojure.md

 Clojure is also defined as a technology that can be adopted since 2014, according to the [Thoughtworks technology radar](https://www.thoughtworks.com/radar/languages-and-frameworks/clojure).

 [![Thoughtworks Technology Radar](/images/thoughtworks-tech-radar.png)](https://www.thoughtworks.com/radar/languages-and-frameworks/clojure)

+JUXT also created its own [Clojure specific technology radar](https://juxt.pro/radar.html) as there is such an encompasing ecosystem of libraries and services.